 Listed below are ten questions you should ask a contractor before you sign a contract.
 Getting everything out in the open before the project begins will save you from any surprises down the road.

 Do they have any experience in handling home renovations?

 Every contracting business needs its first client in order to take off but you do not want to hand over the home renovations to someone who has just entered the market.
 This is a basic question and it is very necessary to know about the previous projects they have handled and how long have they been in the business.

 Do they have all the necessary licenses and can they provide proof of their insurance?

 It is essential that the contractor you hire has insurance that covers accidents or mishaps that might occur during the project.
-Licensing is an entire separate issue and these are documents that give firms the right to practice in a certain locations.
+Licensing is an entirely separate issue and these are documents that give firms the right to practice in certain locations.

 Are they insured for worker’s compensation?

 Worker’s compensation insurance protects the employer in the event an employee is injured while working on the plant site.
 Get a contractor with complete insurance so they do not hold you responsible for paying the medical bills.